Dylonni/american-height/README.md

 only the auth module works but still needs to be changed.

-### Install depedencies first on both server and client sides (which means you need two shells)
+### Install depedencies first on both server and client sides (which means you might need two shells)

 ```
 npm install